-Just over 2 weeks ago, I set out to pursue the scariest part of my travels so far – Everest Base Camp.
-I’m still not quite sure what possessed me to book this, as I’ve always struggled with cold (my definition of cold being below 20 degrees), and never particularly liked hiking.
+Just over two weeks ago, I set out to pursue the scariest part of my travels so far – embarking on a trip from Kathmandu to Everest Base Camp.
+I’m still not sure what possessed me to book this.
+I’ve always struggled with cold (my definition of cold being below 20 degrees), and never particularly liked hiking.
 But I wanted to pick some tours with a fitness theme, and I also fancied doing a ‘once in a lifetime’ expedition that I’d always remember.
 At least, looking back, these are the only two things I can think of which might explain why I chose to risk my life up there.

-I’d had an interesting mix of reactions when I’d told friends at home I was doing Everest Base Camp.
-Several people looked about as impressed as if I’d said I was heading over to Yarmouth for the day and asked where else I was going; presumably they just thought ‘base’ camp meant I’d be somewhere around the bottom of Everest at around sea level, popping by to take a picture from some sort of sightseeing bus in passing.
+I’d an interesting mix of reactions when I told friends at home I was doing Everest Base Camp.
+Several people looked about as impressed as if I’d said I was heading over to Yarmouth for the day, asking where else I was going.
+Presumably they just thought ‘base’ camp meant I’d be somewhere around the bottom of Everest at around sea level.
+And perhaps I’d be popping by to take a picture from some sort of sightseeing bus in passing.
 I hope they’re reading this.
-Others however looked far more suitably impressed at the feat I was undertaking.
+Others however looked far more suitably impressed at the feat I was about to undertake.

-I’d booked to do this as part of a tour (as usual with Intrepid) and so myself, an equally crazy good friend and six other blissfully ignorant participants showed up to meet our group leader who informed us during the welcome meeting that this was ‘not a holiday’ but a challenge.
+I’d booked to do this as part of a tour, well worth it not only for safety, but also to make some friends to share the experience with.
+So myself, an equally crazy good friend and six other blissfully ignorant participants showed up to meet our group leader at 14:00.
+He informed us during the welcome meeting that this was ‘not a holiday’ but a challenge.
 In case anyone was in any doubt!
-We were told we were not allowed to drink any alcohol (or smoke) throughout the trip until after we had descended significantly, and we were not allowed to take any afternoon naps as this could have an adverse effect on our bodies’ ability to acclimatise.
+We were told we were not allowed to drink any alcohol or smoke throughout the trip until after we had descended significantly.
+Nor were we allowed to take any afternoon naps as this could have an adverse effect on our bodies’ ability to acclimatise.
 Eating meat was strongly advised against beyond a certain altitude due to the increased risk of food poisoning, eek.
 Let the bootcamp begin then!

 What To Pack